kaushalkahapola/sponsorUp/README.md

 ### To Run Both Server and Frontend:

-1. In the project root directory, run:
+1. Navigate to the client directory:

     ```bash
+    cd client
+    ```

+2. Start the frontend:

+    ```bash
     npm run dev
     ```

-### To Run Only the Server:
+2. To Run the Server:

-1. Navigate to the server directory:
+    Navigate to the server directory:
     ```bash
     cd server
     ```